Municipal Bonds Fraud Lawyers Serving all US States

 However, in fact, it has been long held that inter-positioning without disclosure to the customer is a material omission that violates the anti-fraud provisions of the federal securities laws.
 Brokerage firms and banks that sell municipal bonds are required to have procedures in place to obtain material event notices and other disclosures.
 Broker dealers and municipal securities dealers must fully understand the bonds they sell in order to meet their disclosure, suitability and pricing obligations under the rules of the Municipal Securities Rule-making Board (MSRB) and federal securities laws.

-MSRB Rule G-27 requires firms to supervise their municipal securities business, and to ensure that they have adequate policies and procedures in place for monitoring the effectiveness of their supervisory systems and specifically that firms must supervise the conduct of the municipal securities activities of the firm and associated persons and implement supervisory controls to to detect and prevent irregularities and abuses.
+MSRB Rule G-27 requires firms to supervise their municipal securities business, and to ensure that they have adequate policies and procedures in place for monitoring the effectiveness of their supervisory systems and specifically that firms must supervise the conduct of the municipal securities activities of the firm and associated persons and implement supervisory controls to detect and prevent irregularities and abuses.

 Guiliano Law Firm – Municipal Bonds Fraud Lawyers

-The Guiliano Law Firm, P.C.
-Practice limited to the representation of investors in claims against stockbrokers and investment professionals for fraud, the sale of unsuitable investments, breach of fiduciary duty, failure to supervise.
+The Guiliano Law Firm, P.C. practice is limited to the representation of investors in claims against stockbrokers and investment professionals for fraud, the sale of unsuitable investments, breach of fiduciary duty, failure to supervise.
 National Practice.
 Contingent Fee.
 Free Consultation.
 If you have suffered losses a the result of the fraudulent sale of municipal securities, contact us for a free confidential evaluation at (877) SEC-ATTY.

 The Municipal Bonds fraud attorneys at the Guiliano Law Firm serve clients nationwide.